Fact-checked

 Current sexual context

-Effective trigger mechanisms of sexual desire and arousal
+Effective triggers for sexual desire and arousal

 Mechanisms of inhibition of sexual arousal